 Mediation is a voluntary process which people in dispute can use to reach agreement.
 With the help on an impartial mediator they work toward a mutually acceptable solution.
 To find out how to file a mediation request, download our Mediation information package for Brokers or for the Public.

 The Ombuds Program in its simplest definition is an informal telephone 'mediation' process.
 It is helpful in addressing and solving complaints from the public and has proved to be an effective tool in resolving REALTOR® to REALTOR® conflicts as well.
 Like a mediator, an Ombuds is neutral facilitator who assists parties in finding options and solutions they can live with.
 This free program is available to GAAR members, their clients and customers.
-Visit the Ombuds page to find out more.
+Click here to view the New Ombuds Brochure.